Microsoft Visual Studio 2019 Licensing

 Standard Subscription Upgrade Options

-Customers may “renew down” from a higher-level Visual Studio standard subscription to a lower-level subscription—effectively trading one license for another.
+Customers purchasing through Volume Licensing channels may “renew down” from a higher-level Visual Studio standard subscription to a lower-level subscription – effectively trading one license for another.
 In doing so, the customer forfeits all rights associated with the old Visual Studio subscription and must immediately discontinue using any products that were available as part of that subscription but that are not available under the new subscription.

-Billing of paid Visual Studio Team Services is done through Microsoft Azure.
-Visual Studio Team Services is a set of finished Azure services so there is no need to pay for the underlying infrastructure (VMs, storage, bandwidth, etc.) that is used to run your Visual Studio Team Services account.
+Billing of paid Azure DevOps is done through Microsoft Azure.
+Azure DevOps is a set of finished Azure services so there is no need to pay for the underlying infrastructure (VMs, storage, bandwidth, etc.) that is used to run your Azure DevOps account.

 Certain Visual Studio products are available for purchase through other Microsoft programs, including: